 Take a mix of indigenous and imported ingredients—everything from papaya to salt cod.
 Blend this with the cooking styles of people like the ancient Amerindians, Africans, Europeans, East Indians, and Asians, and you have the melting pot that is traditional Virgin Islands cuisine.

-Despite its American flag status and the abundant fast-food and Continental-style restaurants that dominate the islands, the traditional cuisine of Virgin Islands cuisine still maintains a foothold here.
-The best places to sample the authentic flavors of the islands are at local restaurants, bakeries, and mobile food vans, as well as the many food fairs and fish fries that tak`e place throughout the year.
-When you order an entrée—a "plate of food" as a meal is called—it will often be accompanied by a green salad, and a choice of three starchy side dishes.
-It's no wonder that a favorite saying is: "Better belly bus' than good food waste."—Carol Bareuther
+Despite its American-flag status and the abundant fast-food and Continental-style restaurants that dominate the islands, the traditional cuisine of the Virgin Islands still maintains a foothold here.
+The best places to sample the authentic flavors of the islands are at local restaurants, bakeries, and mobile food vans, as well as at the many food fairs and fish fries that take place throughout the year.
+When you order an entrée—a "plate of food" as a meal is called—it will often be accompanied by a green salad and a choice of three starchy side dishes.
+It's no wonder that a favorite saying is, "Better belly bus' than good food waste."—Carol Bareuther

 Tropical fruits are abundant throughout the islands.
 Make sure to sample juicy, sweet mangoes, floral-scented papaya (great with a squeeze of lime), tart star fruit (bite into it or slice it up), and finger-long fig bananas, which are sweeter than stateside varieties.
-Other fruits, like soursop and passion fruit are messy to eat by hand, but try them in juices and ice creams.
-Fruit also plays a starring role in desserts like tarts, which are filled with sweetened coconut, guava, pineapple, or mango.
+Other favorites include soursop, passion fruit, coconuts (both young and mature), guava, and pineapple.

 Common vegetables include okra, spinach and other greens, sweet potatoes, eggplants, green plantains, and gnarly root vegetables like tannia, cassava, and boniato.
 Kallaloo is a popular soupy vegetable stew made with spinach and okra, seasoned with fresh herbs, and further flavored with crab, fish, or ham.

 Don't be thrown off by unexpected naming conventions.
 For example, "peas and rice" may be made with red beans, kidney beans, or black beans (no peas).
 Potato stuffing, a mix of mashed white potatoes, tomato sauce, and seasonings, isn't used to stuff anything.
-And "fungi" (fun-gee) is not mushroom but a polenta-like dish of African origin made from cornmeal studded with chopped okra.
-More straightforward are the fried plantains, and boiled sweet potatoes, yams, and tannia that are sliced and served with fish and poultry.
+And "fungi" (fun-gee) is not mushrooms, but a polenta-like dish of African origin made from cornmeal studded with chopped okra.
+More straightforward are the fried plantains, and boiled sweet potatoes, yams, and tannia.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013